 The majority of truck accident cases settle out of court, as this is a speedier and less costly solution.
 However, large corporations and trucking companies might not want to budge on their initial offer, which means you can take your case to court and let a jury award damages in your case.

 Filing a truck accident claim requires that you follow certain filing procedures within certain time limits.
-If you fail to adhere to these administrative rules, you could lose your right to file a lawsuit altogether.
-To avoid this scenario, we recommend meeting with a Grafton personal injury attorney as soon as possible following a truck accident.
+If you fail to adhere to these administrative rules, you could lose your right to file an accident lawsuit altogether.
+To avoid this scenario, we recommend meeting with a Grafton personal injury attorney from our law firm as soon as possible following a truck accident.

 Commercial motor vehicle accident claims have noticeable differences compared to accidents involving passenger vehicles: